Gaspe Peninsula, Quebec: Plenty of Room and Whales

 Arriving too late for dinner, instead, we were treated to a fantastic rhythm and blues band, with horns blasting and people dancing and having fun.
 Outside, a huge crowd of 20-somethings mingled, enjoying the music and the view of the water from the balcony.

-In Gaspe, we stayed at the Hotel des Commandants, a comfortable and affordable lodging with a surprise view, which we discovered the next morning at breakfast.
+In Gaspe, we stayed at the Hotel des Commandants, comfortable and affordable lodging with a surprise view, which we discovered the next morning at breakfast.

 But we had no time to enjoy the view, as we were off to a small boat in the Forillon National Park to meet some humpback whales with Croisieres Baie de Gaspe.